svo/emp/README.md

 Happy to implement any changes based on below if required by reviewer.

-* limiting annual salary to Integer i.e. maximum of `2,147,483,647` as it seems a reasonable limit and it avoids need for `BigInteger` (`Long` seemed unnecessary)
+* limiting annual salary to Integer i.e. maximum of `2,147,483,647` as it seems a reasonable limit
 * delivering as whole month only as examples are always from the first of the month and phrasing of 'payment start date' is vague about whether or not day is required

 ## Assumptions